 Families that have successfully navigated challenges have also been good at developing new capabilities.
 Ideally, these capabilities have been developed in the family.
 But if that was not possible, then there are mechanisms to give the family time to develop these capabilities while meeting the gap with professional managers.
 We call this the building of an Expertise Strategy, which asks: what are the mechanisms by which the family is developing the family talent pool through the disciplined investment of resources over time?
 What mechanisms does the family have to access a trusted talent pool outside the family?

-We find that family values are transferred – both within the family and the community – orally by coming together during festivities, family and business events, often living close to each other in the community, through practices of storytelling and sharing anecdotes about the family and business history.
+We find that family values are transferred – both within the family and the community – orally, by coming together during festivities, family and business events, often living close to each other in the community, through practices of storytelling and sharing anecdotes about the family and business history.
 In most instances, the family members reported that the role of key family members is central in creating this sense of attachment and belonging.
 But crucially, they also admitted that these practices emerged without a formal or intentional process.
 For instance, in one family-owned business, the family has a tradition of sitting around an old table, which is estimated to be from the first generation of owners.
 The table as an artefact steeped in the history of the family business creates a bond – a sense of attachment.
-We find that in a world were family members are increasingly spread out, developing an Attachment Strategy is a key tenet of longevity.
+We find that in a world where family members are increasingly spread out, developing an Attachment Strategy is a key tenet of longevity.

 While attachment and reputation strategies may use similar practices, the outcomes are quite different.
 Where attachment creates a sense of belonging with the family and the community, reputation creates a sense of pride and duty.